Module scenariogeneration.xodr.links

 Parameters

-road1 (Road): first road to be lane linked
+The first road to be lane linked.

-road2 (Road): second road to be lane linked
+The second road to be lane linked.

 Expand source code

-connection of two roads or there are new lanes with zero width at the beginning of a
+the connection of two roads differs or when new lanes with zero

 Parameters